-If your watercraft is to be stored, blow air through both hoses before they are reconnected (see Bilge System in the Preparation for Storage section in the STORAGE chapter).
+Olf your watercraft is to be stored, blow air through both hoses before they are reconnected (see the Preparation for Storage section in the STORAGE chapter).

 TROUBLESHOOTING GUIDE

 If this procedure does not isolate your problem, see your JET SKI dealer or refer to the Service Manual.